OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 #### Spellcasting Focus

-You can use a holy symbol (see chapter ##, "Equipment") as a spellcasting focus for your cleric spells.
+You can use a holy symbol as a spellcasting focus for your cleric spells.

 ### Divine Domain